jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    than static C structures at compile time.
 This is currently an experimental feature and is only supported if SDEI_SUPPORT build flag is enabled.

+-  ``SEC_INT_DESC_IN_FCONF``: This flag determines whether to configure Group 0 and Group1 secure interrupts using the firmware configuration framework.
+The platform specific secure interrupt property descriptor is retrieved from device tree in runtime rather than depending on static C structure at compile time.
+This is currently an experimental feature.

 -  ``USE_ROMLIB``: This flag determines whether library at ROM will be used.
    This feature creates a library of functions to be placed in ROM and thus reduces SRAM usage.
 Refer to :ref:`Library at ROM` for further details.
 Default